Subsampling to Enhance Efficiency in Input Uncertainty Quantification: Procedures and Guarantees in the Subsampling Framework

 We comment that all the results in this section hold if one estimates the individual variance contribution from each input model $i$, namely by using Algorithm \ref{anova sub individual}.
 In this case we are interested in estimating the variance $\sigma_i^2/n_i$, and relative consistency means $\hat{\sigma}_{SVB,i}^2/(\sigma_i^2/n_i)\stackrel{p}{\to}1$.
 The data size scaling parameter $n$ can be replaced by $n_i$ in all our results.

 Finally, we also comment that the complexity barrier described in Section \ref{sec:barrier} and our framework presented in this section applies in principle to the parametric regime, i.e., when the input distributions are known to lie in parametric families with unknown parameters.
-The assumptions and the mathematical details would need to be catered to that situation.
-Nonetheless, we note that more techniques are available in the parametric context, including the delta method and metamodels, and thus the motivation for investigating efficient direct bootstrap schemes is less imminent than in the nonparametric case.
+The assumptions and mathematical details would need to be catered to that situation, which could be done naturally by viewing the ``parameter" as a function of $F_i$'s.